Academics

 • Review the Personalized Project Reference tip sheet here.

-Learn from the pros by studying sample videos and written responses.
-These resources provide real-world examples of successful performance tasks.
+Learn from experts by studying sample videos and written responses.
+These resources provide real-life examples of successful performance tasks.

 • View the sample videos and sample written responses here.